Shadow Across The Moon album notes:

 Toni Zeto, Second Language co-lead vocalist from 1983-1987, features as a full band member on four of the songs recorded over 1986 and early 1987, after which she left the band.
 However, following her departure, she was kind enough to guest on backing vocals for two further tracks, Rapture (Capture Me) and Heaven’s Gate (an earlier version of which, sans Toni, appears on upcoming CD release Silent Crossing).

-Jerome Faulkner, Second Language co-founder, keyboardist/multi-instrumentalist (1981-1986) appears on two tracks (Words Into Action and The Game) from 1986 recorded before his departure mid-year.
+Jerome Faulkner, Second Language co-founder, keyboardist/multi-instrumentalist (1981-1986) appears on two tracks (Words Into Action and The Game) from 1986 recorded before his departure mid-year but finished shortly thereafter.

 Say It and the remake of Long Goodbye (an earlier version can be found on Youth Is Not For Pleasure) highlight the three-piece version of the band in 1987.
 The remaining self-produced recordings of the three-piece lineup between 1987 and 1989 appear on Silent Crossing.

-A few of the bonus tracks on this album include guest performances by Dan Nolton (guitar) and Freida Woody (vocals), both formerly of L.A.-based band Field Day, contemporaries and friends of 2L.
+A few of the bonus tracks on this album include guest performances by Dan Nolton (guitar) and/or Freida Woody (vocals), both formerly of L.A.-based band Field Day, contemporaries and friends of 2L.

-Katriina Huotari joined on keyboards in 1991 and features on the Frank Wolf recordings on Shadow Across The Moon (as well as all of WrongSpeak) as well as on Time Has Come, an outtake from WrongSpeak) – the first time the band boasted a full-time keyboardist since 1986.
+Katriina Huotari joined on keyboards in 1991 and features on the Frank Wolf recordings on Shadow Across The Moon (as well as all of WrongSpeak) as here on Time Has Come, an outtake from WrongSpeak – the first time the band boasted a full-time keyboardist since 1986.
 In the interim, Jarrett, Brian and I had shared keyboard duties on Second Language recordings along with Tony Berg on a few of the tracks he produced.

 CD 2 notes - Bonus Tracks & Demos (1985-1987, 1991, 1994, 1999):